michael2012z/BitBible/markdown/Etheridge/files/John.md

 25. That woman saith to him, I know that the Meshicha cometh; and when he hath come, he will teach us all things.

-26. Jeshu saith to her, I am (he), I who speak with thee.Ano-no dammalel-no amek.
+26. Jeshu saith to her, I am (he), I who speak with thee.

 27. And as he spoke, his disciples came, and they wondered that with the woman he spoke; but no man said, What inquirest thou? or, Why speakest thou with her?